Nine Helpful Tips for Breastfeeding in Public

 1. Know your rights!

-First and foremost, every breastfeeding parent in the UK should know that the Equality Act of 2010 makes treating someone unfavourably because they are breastfeeding a child (of any age!) illegal.
+First and foremost, every breastfeeding parent in the UK and EU should know that the Equality Act of 2010 makes treating someone unfavourably because they are breastfeeding a child (of any age!) illegal.
 This applies when you are in any business or premise providing services to the public including shops, universities, cafes, public transport etc. and means that no one should make you feel uncomfortable or unwelcome for breastfeeding there, and they certainly cannot ask you to leave!

 1. Practice at home.